| Department

 and subject to waiver by HUD.
 Applicable civil rights statutes and

 regulations are not subject to waiver.
+VIII.

-1. All committees
+Implementation1.
+All committees

 shall be chaired by at least one tribal and one HUD representative.
+2. Time Frames.
+Time

 frames for consultation outreach will depend on the need to act quickly.